trien-hong/ChromeHttpRequestBlocker/README.md

         </li>
         <li>Before adding patterns via popup, context menu, & options.html (manually) it will check for existing patterns first before adding or saving</li>
         <li>When saving manually, the extension will check for empty ("") patterns and remove them before saving</li>
-        <li>Within options.html page simply add a site like `google.com` is all you have to do
+        <li>Added options page and within options.html page simply add a site like `google.com` is all you have to do
             <ul>
                 <li>In the background, when you click save, the extension will automatically add in the correct patterns to be able to block request</li>
                 <li>The patterns are <code>*://*.</code> for prefix and <code>/*</code> for suffix</li>